Civil Engineering Bachelor's Degree

 Be Career-Ready

-Students who graduate with a bachelor's degree in civil engineering are prepared to transition directly to entry-level jobs in industry.
-As a civil engineer, you could serve as a design engineer for a consulting firm; an estimator, planner, or project manager for a construction company; or a municipal engineer.
-You could also become a high school teacher of science and math; go on to law school; or head to graduate school.
-Students interested in a career in academia should explore graduate education options.
+Graduate with a bachelor's degree in civil engineering from Michigan Tech.
+You will be well prepared to transition to an entry-level job in industry.
+As a civil engineer, you could serve as a design engineer for a consulting firm.
+Be an estimator, planner, or project manager for a construction company.
+You could also become a high school teacher of science and math or go on to law school.
+Our degree provides excellent preparation for graduate school.
+An advanced degree is desirable for a career in academia.

 • Civil engineer